CS3101 - Programming (2025/26)

 Module summary

 The module introduces students to theoretical concepts underpinning computer software design; and to programming using a high-level language concentrating on sequence, selection, iteration (loops) and list processing.
-It is assessed by three individual online tests (30%, 30%, and 40% weighting).
+Assessment consists of two individual online tests, each carrying equal weight (50%).

 Syllabus

-• Use of pseudo code and/or structure charts, and translating a problem solution into a program structure.
+• Use of pseudo code and/or structure charts and translating a problem solution into a program structure.
+(LO4)

 Balance of independent study and scheduled teaching activity